 Two soils borings (B1 and B2) and two additional groundwater monitoring wells (MW4 and MW5) were drilled and constructed at the project site by the Miller Environmental Company from September to October 1991.
 The results of the groundwater testing of all five groundwater monitoring wells is included in Table 2.
 A one year groundwater monitoring program consisting of quarterly monitoring of the five groundwater monitorings wells in the vicinity of the project site was required by ACHCSA and instituted.
 KDM Environmental was contracted in October 1992 to perform this monitoring, and completed the Third Quarter 1992 Monitoring Report on November 13, 1992.
-This report presents the results of the Fourth Quarter sampling and analyses of the groundwater in the five groundwater monitoring wells and gradient analysis.
+The Fourth Quarter 1992 Monitoring Report was completed on March 8, 1993.
+This report presents the results of the First Quarter 1993 sampling and analyses of the groundwater in the five groundwater monitoring wells and gradient analysis.